February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Sleigh and horse carriage rides in the vicinity of Warsaw

 Horse-drawn sleigh rides are a unique winter attraction in Poland.
 Usually, they are associated with the mountains, but in the vicinity of Warsaw, we can also go for a sleigh ride!
 It is great fun and an opportunity to spend time with family or friends in nature.
-Of course, a tiny little detail – snow is needed.
+Of course, a minor detail: snow is required.
 However, in most cases, when the weather changes and the snow melts, there is an option to ride a wheeled carriage.

 Sleigh rides 50 km east of Warsaw

 Sleigh rides are organized in winter by a company that runs agritourism – Mazowieckie Sioło Julianówka (you can plan, apart from sleigh rides, for example, a weekend stay and book accommodation), 50 km east of Warsaw, 6 km from the town of Mińsk Mazowiecki (location on Google map, website, Facebook, Instagram).
 How does it work?
-You should contact them to register for a sleigh ride, and when it snows, they will contact you to confirm the date of the sleigh ride.
+You should contact them to register for a sleigh ride.
+When it snows, they will contact you to confirm the date.
 Reservations can be made by phone (+48 600465232), e-mail (biuro@julianowka.com.pl) in Polish or English.
 The attractions include a horse-drawn sleigh ride with attached sledges, sledding downhill (on sledges and hay bags – you can rent equipment ), a fire, food, drinks.

 Photo source: Mazowieckie Sioło Julianówka